meet-bhagdev/test/PHPretry.md

 <properties
-	pageTitle="PHP on Windows to SQL DB | Microsoft Azure" description="Presents a sample PHP program that connects to Azure SQL Database from a Windows client, and provides links to the necessary software components needed by the client." services="sql-database"
+	pageTitle="PHP on Windows to SQL DB | Microsoft Azure" description="Presents a sample PHP program that connects to Azure SQL Database from a Windows client with transient fault handling, and provides links to the necessary software components needed by the client." services="sql-database"
 	documentationCenter=""
 	authors="meet-bhagdev"